kgar/ng-validation-framework/to-do.md

 # To Do 📃
-- Finish applying basic styles and decoration to the validated Name field
-- Create basic sandbox form for exercising various features of validation
-  - Put to-do placeholders in there for each scenario as it is discovered
-  - Start solving these scenarios
+- (Ongoing) Solve sandbox scenarios
-    - The standard Label/Input validation story
-- Graduate the validation message map to a singleton service that can be built up using multi->true injection or some similarly distributed solution.
+- Remove Bootstrap theme completely.
+Purge classes, too.
-- Add required and minlength messages to the map
+- Add Kendo UI with the Bootstrap theme
-- Add custom validator in the same folder where the preexisting validators are having messages applied to the map.
--
-- Extract the core validation wrappings ()
+- Add support for validation decoration on basic Kendo controls
+  - This could be already done by Kendo, else a directive may suffice to style Kendo controls as errored.
 - Add hook for customizing error messages
-- Use something pretty like material, Bulma, or Bootstrap to class the place up
 - Create component(s) for abstracting away the input title, the error icon decoration, and the error message
 - ...

+# Notes 📝
+I've got some to-do's that came to mind while working, but I'd like to take a step back and think about the problem.
+Here are those to-do's:
+- Graduate the validation message map to a singleton service that can be built up using multi->true injection or some similarly distributed solution.
+- Add custom validator in the same folder where the preexisting validators are having messages applied to the map.
+- Extract the core validation wrappings (Control, Group, Array?) into components